 The prevalence of Southern folk art is related to rural areas where an absence of distractions often leads to music, art, or storytelling as a means of expression.
 In Trenton the artistic expression of choice is quilts.
 Make that quilts and murals.

 When you arrive in the county seat, painted on the sides of buildings are murals of quilts, many accompanied by informational placards that add meaning to the illustration.
-After a while you may be so intrigued by their history you’d want to visit a quilt museum.
+The town is also the headquarters for the Florida Quilt Trail.

-Near the shops, the old depot served the Atlantic Coastline Railroad before it was converted into the Nature Coast State Trail, which at 32 miles is one of the longest paved trails in Florida.
+The town also is home to the old depot that served the Atlantic Coastline Railroad before it was converted into the Nature Coast State Trail, which at 32 miles is one of the longest paved trails in Florida.
 Go the distance on a bicycle, inline skates, your own two feet (or even on horseback on the adjacent dirt right-of-way) and you’ll cross the Suwannee River courtesy of an abandoned railroad trestle and be able to reach Cross City, Old Town, and the refreshing waters of Fanning Springs State Park.